 Japan has prepared the State Party report based on the discussions at the Commission on Policy for Persons with Disabilities and public comments, and submitted the first State Party report to the Committee on the Rights of Persons with Disabilities in June, 2016.
-The report is scheduled to be reviewed by the Committee and released as a UN document after adopting the Committee's concluding observations including its suggestions and recommendations.
+The report is scheduled to be reviewed by the Committee.
+After adopting the Committee's concluding observations including its suggestions and recommendations, it is to be released as a UN document.